 How to Become a Counselor in Wisconsin

-As in many other states, counselors in Wisconsin who have obtained their full license are known as licensed professional counselors (LPCs), and those who have yet to complete the supervision portion of the licensure process hold a professional counselor training license.
+As in many other states, counselors in Wisconsin who have obtained their full license are known as licensed professional counselors (LPCs), and those who have not yet completed the supervision portion of the licensure process hold a professional counselor training license.

 The state’s premier professional organization for LPCs is the Wisconsin Counseling Association, a local branch of the American Counseling Association whose mission is “to enhance the quality of life in society by promoting the development of professional counselors, advocating for the professional practices in the profession of counseling, and promoting respect for human dignity and diversity.”
 Licensure for LPCs in Wisconsin is managed by the state’s Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board, a division of the Wisconsin Department of Safety and Professional Services.

-Licensure requirements for counselors in Wisconsin, including education, supervision, examination, fees, renewal, and “licensure reciprocity,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to LPCs in the state.
+Licensure requirements for counselors in Wisconsin, including education, supervision, examination, fees, renewal, and licensure reciprocity, are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics and scholarships and loan-repayment programs available to LPCs in the state.

 Northwestern University